the-alchemist88/Cpp_helper_codes/Lambda_Expressions/Lambda_Expressions.md

 auto comp_gen = [&x](){return ++x;};

-// can be thought as:
+// How compiler translates it:

 class Ref
 {
 public:
-	Ref(int& val): r(val){} 		// now r refers to object that is sent to this ctor auto operator()() const { return ++r; } // reference-ness of "r" didn't get modified - it cannot refer to another object, can be thought as constant pointer(int* const r = &val)
+	// now r refers to object that is sent to this ctor Ref(int& val): r(val){}
+	// reference-ness of "r" didn't get modified - it cannot refer to another object, can be thought as constant pointer(int* const r = &val)
-						// "++r" expression doesn't cause incompatability with const member function
+	// "++r" expression doesn't cause incompatability with const member function auto operator()() const { return ++r; }

 private:
 	int& r;
 };